The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The proof of Theorem

 where

-We continue to compute the coefficient matrix of $D$.
-For the next step we will display the coefficient matrix for a number of elements in $\hat H_q$.
-When we display these coefficient matrices we just display the $(i,j)$ entry for $-2 \leq i,j\leq 2$, since it turns out that all the other entries are zero.
+We continue to compute the coef\/f\/icient matrix of $D$.
+For the next step we will display the coef\/f\/icient matrix for a~number of elements in $\hat H_q$.
+When we display these coef\/f\/icient matrices we just display the $(i,j)$ entry for $-2\leq i,j\leq2$, since it turns out that all the other entries are zero.
 Consider the element $C$ of $\hat H_q$.
-By Lemma \ref{lem:ccm} the coefficient matrix for $C $ is
+By Lemma~\ref{lem:ccm} the coef\/f\/icient matrix for $C$ is